The LDBC Graphalytics Benchmark: Output Validation

 \section{Output Validation}

 The output of every execution of an algorithm on a dataset must be validated for the result to be admissible.
 All algorithms in the Graphalytics benchmark are deterministic and can therefore be validated by comparing to reference output for correctness.
-The reference output is typically generated by a specifically chosen reference platform, the implementation of which is cross-validated with at least two other platforms up to target scale~L \futureinversion{2.0}{Define target scale in this chapter [Gabor]}.
-The results are tested by cross-validating multiple platforms and implementations against each others (see \sref{sec:instructions:drivers}).
+The reference output is typically generated by a specifically chosen reference platform, the implementation of which is cross-validated with at least two other platforms up to target scale~L. \futureinversion{2.0}{Define target scale in this chapter [Gabor]} The results are tested by cross-validating multiple platforms and implementations against each other.

 The validation output presents numbers either as integers or floating-point numbers, depending on the algorithm definition.
 Note that these numbers are stored in the file system as decimal values in plain text (ASCII).
-For integers, any number between $-2^{63}-1$ and $2^{63}-2$ represents its actual value, whereas the numbers ${-9\,223\,372\,036\,854\,775\,808}$ ($-2^{63}$) and $9\,223\,372\,036\,854\,775\,807$ ($2^{63}-1$) represent negative and positive infinity, respectively.
-For floating-point numbers, a scientific notation with 15~significant digits (e.g., $2.476\,533\,217\,845\,853\mathrm{e-}08$) is presented.
+For floating-point numbers, a scientific notation with 15~significant digits (e.g., $2.476\,533\,217\,845\,853\mathrm{e-}08$) is used.